PaulFidika/claude-vm/DESIGN.md

 wbopan/cui: could be used as our frontend dtormoen/task: copy some of its design?

+---

+### User Interactions

+- VSCode connects into the workspace; users can review file changes and perform changes (write git commit, ask Claude to make changes, make changes manually, etc).
+Unfortunately VSCode is not good at switching between environments (no multi-tab view).
+- Users can SSH into the workspace, and talk to Claude and issue commands.
+Unfortunately it's hard to view file changes from the CLI.
+(Lazygit might work?
+Some terminal UI?)
+- Our WebUI can fill the gap; users can review files, talk to Claude, and issue shell commands.

+---

 ### Marketing:

 - Submit commits to the 2 main claude-awesome repos to have our project listed as well